BizTalk 2006 FTP Adapter – The receive location… is shutting down. The error threshold was exceeded.

 First, you need to understand the behavior of the BizTalk 2006 (R2) FTP Adapter:

-• The BizTalk Server 2006 FTP adapter uses the FTP client protocol to poll the designated FTP server and retrieves data from the server “as is.”
+• The BizTalk Server 2006 FTP adapter uses the FTP client protocol to poll the designated FTP server and retrieve data from the server “as is.”
 The FTP adapter does not validate any data that it retrieves.
-The FTP adapter sends the retrieved document to the BizTalk Messaging Engine for processing and then it deletes the original document from the FTP server.
+The FTP adapter sends the retrieved document to the BizTalk Messaging Engine for processing, and then it deletes the original document from the FTP server.

-Second, you need to understand the configure variables for an FTP Receive Location, in particularly this:
+Second, you need to understand the configuration variables for an FTP Receive Location, in particular, this:

 • Error Threshold: Specify the number of errors that BizTalk Server can encounter before the location is disabled.
 (Default value: 10)